zPodFactory/packer-zboxdesktop/README.md

 Based on [zBox](https://github.com/zPodFactory/packer-zbox)

 Opinionated Remote Desktop Graphical Linux Appliance setup for my personal use.
-Just RDP to the VM with the `zboxadmin` credentials and you're good to go.
+Just RDP to the VM with the `zadmin` credentials and you're good to go.

 > [!NOTE]
 > This is a work in progress and will be updated over time.

 ## Purpose

-My personal *all-in-one* DesktopVM for dev and testing.
+My personal *all-in-one* Desktop VM for dev and testing.

 - Fancy zsh prompt shell (oh-my-zsh/posh/custom theme)
 - Pre-configured apt sources lists for docker, kubernetes, powershell, hashicorp, tailscale